abhishekagarwalnpl/QHAL-copy/specs/hal_architecture.rst

-The HAL allows algorithm developers to abstract away the details of a hardware implementation by providing a standard set of commands which can be implemented to somedegree on most devices.
+The HAL allows algorithm developers to abstract away the details of a hardware implementation by providing a standard set of commands which can be implemented to some degree on most devices.
 This brings two benefits:

 - the developer can focus on the algorithm as opposed to the implementation.